GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

         (metadata viewer) access to the entire org and viewer access to the audit logs BigQuery and Cloud Storage resources.

-    - {PREFIX}-approvers@{DOMAIN}: Members of this group get access to view Terraform plans.
-Members of this group approve PRs in the GitHub repo.

     - {PREFIX}-cicd-viewers@{DOMAIN}: Memberso of this group can view CICD results such as presubmit speculative plan and postsubmit deployment results.